Obtaining the Proper Supply Chain Certifications

 5. CSCMP SCPro Level certifications

-Offered by CSCMP, the SCPro Level certifications are a three-tiered certification program that includes:
+Offered by CSCMP, the SCPro Level certifications include three certification options that include:

 1. SCPro Level One: 160-question exam that helps you learn the fundamentals and eight elements of supply chain management.

-3. SCPro Level Three: Initiation of Supply Chain Transformation, which certifies the impact your supply chain management knowledge will have on an organization.
+3. SCPro Level Two: Tests your knowledge on global supply chain processes, which certifies the impact your supply chain management knowledge will have on an organization.

 These certifications are for highly skilled supply chain professionals who want to develop multi-disciplinary expertise and make a quantifiable impact in their organizations.
 CSCMP offers a number of study materials to prepare you for the exam process.
 With study guides, interactive learning programs, and online courses, you can prepare for the exams effectively and efficiently.